Android Studio Windows Zip Setup

 An app is a computer program and like all programs it needs designing, writing, compiling, testing and debugging.
 This is all done in an Integrated Development Environment (IDE).
 There are many IDEs from which to choose.
 This article deals with the IDE provided by Google, called Android Studio.
 The easiest way to setup Android Studio on Windows is to download the Android Studio Windows installer.
 Alternatively Google provides a zip file that can be used for setting up Studio.
 Either of these downloads are a gigabyte (GB) in size, and install or expand to 1.6GB.
 Android Studio then downloads another 2GBs of files to complete the setup!
 Therefore, make sure you have a decent Internet connection, and plenty of disk space.
 Read on for information on installing and running Android Studio using the zip file.

 Note: Developing Android apps on a PC is resource heavy.
 The PC will struggle if it does not have a recent processor, i3 or better, and enough memory, 4 GB or better.
 Experience has shown that a recent 64-bit processor is required, using a i5, i7, Ryzen or i9 processor is best, and 6 GB should be regarded as the minimum memory to have free, the more memory the better.

 Start Writing Google Apps on Windows

 Download the Android Studio Zip File

-On the Studio download page at Android Developer website click on the Download Options link or scroll down to the Start using Android Studio today section.
+On the Studio download page at Android Developer website click on the Download Options link or scroll down to the Android Studio downloads section.
 There is a link provided for both the 64-bit and 32-bit versions of Studio (32-bit is not recommended).
-To use the 64-bit version you need to be running a 64-bit verison of Windows.
+To use the 64-bit version you need to be running a 64-bit version of Windows.
 Download the Android Studio IDE zip file required (accepting the terms and conditions).
 Note: You may have issues clicking the link in some browsers (e.g. Microsoft Edge), if so use the context menu (normally right-click) and select Save as to download the zip file.

 Copy the Android Studio Zip File Contents